dhh1128/cfa/README.md

 ![multi-part pre metadata CFA](multi-pre-metadata-cfa.png)

+### Inline Content

+TODO The final CFA strategy that we'll cover here is to embed CFA information directly into the content of a file.
+This is done with __CFA texts__ in the form "CFA: name=value", where <var>name</var> and <var>value</value> are used exactly the same way as in the [metadata](#metadata) strategy.

+This strategy can be used with file formats that have no natural metadata features, or in cases where an internal strategy is desirable but metadata is not convenient.
+For example, adding text in this format to messages emitted by software could allow CFAs to be constructed for log files.
+This strategy may also be

 ### Clarifiers

 __Clarifiers__ are optional annotations that can be added to a CFA strategy.
 They let a content creator specify the *cardinality* of a set and characterize the nature of a dependency.
 Clarifiers can enhance a CFA so that instead of communicating "This file is pre and may have co files," it communicates, for example, "This file is pre and has exactly one co file that is a digital signature over the pre."